 - A Team Manager if you don't have one.
 You must have one and only one, Team Manager, registered in the system.

 - Remind all parents to help put up/take down goal nets on games days (if necessary) and field cleanup (quick litter check after games)

 - Remind parents not to use school or park garbage bins, truck out what is taken in.

 - Remind parents to always check the game schedule online before game day.
-Last minute changes may occur due to factors such as field conditions, city maintenance, school functions, etc. Don't fall into the trap of sending a game schedule and getting parents used to expecting you to keep them up to date.
-The only sure way is for parents to check the schedule themselves.
+Last minute changes may occur due to factors such as field conditions, city maintenance, school functions, etc. Don't fall into the trap of sending a game schedule.
+Do not send a game schedule and getting parents used to expecting you to keep them up to date.
+The only sure way is for parents to check the online schedule themselves.
 Last minute schedule updates often occur without notice, and you will not have time to update your team.